jimratliff/GenoMac-user/resources/docs_to_display_to_user/FastMail_how_to_add_account_to_Mail_app.md

 # Log in to the Fastmail web interface
 - ❑ [Log in to the Fastmail web interface](https://app.fastmail.com/login/)
-- ❑ Go to Mail » Settings » Account » Privacy & Security
+- ❑ In the Fastmail browser window, go to Mail » Settings » Account » Privacy & Security
 - ❑ Under “Connected apps & API tokens,” click the “Manage app passwords and access” button.
 - ❑ Click “New app password” button
   - A “Verify it’s you” box may appear.